hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 ```

-Is also a good time to set the image0/image1_version.
-Crash has reported if they are not set correctly before reboot.
+Is also a good time to set the image0/image1_version: crashes have been reported if they are not set correctly before reboot.
 ```sh
 fw_setenv image0_version YOUR_IMAGE0_VERSION
 fw_setenv image1_version YOUR_IMAGE1_VERSION
 ```

-Now you can restart the stick.
+Now the stick can be rebooted.
-{% include alert.html content="Be aware that sometimes `omcid` can rewrite the two variables when runs in non patched state.
-After reboot, double check the values you put are still there." alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="Be aware that sometimes `omcid` can rewrite the two variables when run in its non-patched state.
+After reboot, double check the set values are still correct." alert="Info" icon="svg-info" color="blue" %}

 # Advanced settings

 ## Setting `data_1g_8q_us1280_ds512.ini` OMCI MIB file for 2500 Mbps profiles
-{% include alert.html content="The patch below is only compatible with the firmware version `6BA1896SPLQA42`" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="The patch provided below is only compatible with the firmware version `6BA1896SPLQA42`" alert="Info" icon="svg-info" color="blue" %}
 {% include alert.html content="If you need to set the ONU version remember that you will have to do it using the MIB file `/etc/mibs/data_1g_8q_us1280_ds512.ini` instead of `/etc/mibs/data_1g_8q.ini`" alert="Info" icon="svg-info" color="blue" %}

-The MIB file `data_1g_8q_us1280_ds512.ini` is very useful to avoid performance problems in situations where 2500 Mbps speed profiles are used, to enable it you need to run this command:
+The MIB file `data_1g_8q_us1280_ds512.ini` is very useful to avoid performance problems in situations where 2500 Mbps speed profiles are used.
+To enable it, run this command:
 ```sh
 fw_setenv mib_file data_1g_8q_us1280_ds512.ini
 ```

 ## Setting custom OMCI MIB file
-{% include alert.html content="If you need to set the ONU version remember that you will have to do it using your custom MIB file instead of `/etc/mibs/data_1g_8q.ini`" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="If you need to set the ONU version, remember that you will have to do it using your custom MIB file instead of `/etc/mibs/data_1g_8q.ini`" alert="Info" icon="svg-info" color="blue" %}

-You have to copy the MIB file to /etc/mibs and then run this command:
+Copy the MIB file to /etc/mibs, then run this command:
 ```sh
 fw_setenv mib_file YOUR_MIB_FILENAME
 ```